-Despite some recent oil pipeline capacity expansions, Canada's overall pipeline capacity and ability to access the United States midwest and tidewater is constrained.
+Canada's overall pipeline capacity and ability to access the United States and other international markets is constrained.
 The transportation capacity deficit is not likely to be resolved quickly given that production of heavy oil and bitumen in Canada is expected to continue to increase.
-As further outlined below, several pipeline projects have been proposed and are currently in the approvals stage.
-If the proposed projects are approved, the pipelines would help to alleviate the problems that Canada faces in accessing global markets for its oil supply.
+In addition, major pipeline and other transportation infrastructure projects typically require a significant length of time to complete once all regulatory and other conditions have been satisfied.
+As further outlined below, although certain pipeline and other transportation projects are underway, many contemplated projects have been cancelled or delayed due to regulatory obstacles, litigation and economic and other socio-political factors.
+If the proposed projects are approved, improved pipeline capacity would help to alleviate the problems that Canada faces in accessing global markets for its oil supply.

-While the use of rail transportation as an alternative to pipelines has significantly increased in recent years, regulatory changes may impact the ability of producers to access markets by rail.
+The use of rail transportation as an alternative to pipelines has significantly increased in recent years.
+In particular, on November 28, 2018, the Government of Alberta announced that Alberta had commenced negotiations for investment in new rail capacity to address the historically high price differential between benchmark U.S. crude and Western Canadian Select heavy oil.
+The Government of Alberta intends to create enough new rail capacity to export an additional 120,000 bbl/d by late 2019.
+The Government of Alberta expects that enhancing export capacity through the railcar acquisition will narrow the price differential.
+However, the Canadian regulatory framework may impact the ability of producers to access markets by rail.
 The Regulations Amending the Transportation of Dangerous Goods Regulations (TC 117 Tank Cars) issued under the Transportation of Dangerous Goods Act, 1992, were adopted and came into force on May 20, 2015.
 The amended regulations will require rail tank cars to meet higher safety standards, which will be phased in over time until 2025.